 Neelesh Ajmani: Both data lake and data warehouse can sit together to meet both types of use cases that are mutually independent.
 Data warehouses are essential for analytics purposes, which is vital for any business.

 One of the use cases that I can think of in modern data architecture is the R&D environment.
-However, the process is so slow; there is no predictive analytics.
+However, the process is so slow; that there is no predictive analytics.
 It’s all based on reactive analytics.
-You can collate the datapoint and prepare the datasets to do AI and predictive analytics before you jump on to the traditional way of clinical trials.
+You can collate the data point and prepare the datasets to do AI and predictive analytics before you jump onto the traditional way of clinical trials.
 It all depends upon innovation, and innovation will bring in new use cases.